Ray Charles (musician, born 1918): Early television

-Before its relocation to Los Angeles, Charles did some singing on the radio show, Your Hit Parade.
+Before its relocation to Los Angeles, Charles did some singing on the radio show Your Hit Parade.
 In 1950, when the show returned to New York, he became the arranger and conductor of the Hit Paraders, the choral group on the show, first on radio and later when it went to television, for seven years.
 Charles never got screen credit for his work as arranger and choral director of the Hit Paraders because the sponsor of Your Hit Parade was Lucky Strike and he was already getting a choral-director credit on The Perry Como Chesterfield Show.
 Lucky Strike and Chesterfield were competitors and Como's Chesterfield show aired three times a week on CBS.

-For the next 35 years the Ray Charles Singers became a fixture on the Perry Como television show.
+For the next 35 years, the Ray Charles Singers became a fixture on the Perry Como television show.
 It was a busy time with television's top variety shows, records and commercial jingles.
 In 1955, the 15-minute Perry Como Show moved back to NBC and became an hour-long program.
-It was here where he met the "other" Ray Charles.
+It was here that he first met the "other" Ray Charles.
 The Screen Actors Guild normally does not allow two members to have the same name, but Charles the performer was registered as Ray Robinson though he performed as Ray Charles.
 Charles the composer also wrote special material and did the choral work on Caesar's Hour with Sid Caesar, the successor to Your Show of Shows.
-In 1959, Charles produced the summer replacement for The Perry Como Show.
+In 1959, Charles produced the summer replacement for the Perry Como Show.
 Allan Sherman ("Hello Muddah, Hello Fadduh"), a friend of Charles', was the head writer.
 Also on the staff was Andy Rooney.
 The stars were Tony Bennett (his first series), Teresa Brewer and the Four Lads.